NextronSystems/analysis-cockpit-manual/setup/components.rst

 the following message:

 .. figure:: ../images/setup_nextronInstaller.png
-   :alt: Login prompt ASGARD Server
+   :alt: Login prompt server

 Follow the instructions and navigate to the webpage displayed on your console.
 You will most likely get a browser warning when you connect the first time to the page.
-This is due to the page using a self signed certificate, since it will only be used to install the ASGARD Analysis Cockpit.
+This is due to the page using a self signed certificate, since it will only be used to install the Analysis Cockpit.
 You can safely ignore this warning and proceed to the page.
 Once the installation is complete, the certificate can be replaced by a signed certificate (see :ref:`administration/system-settings:tls certificate installation`)